 The Pleasant Valley State Prison Plant Operations department adopted four Huron families for Christmas.
 Headed by Plant Operation AGPA Victoria Graham, the team reported to Huron and provided each of the families with a Christmas tree, warm blanket, food, clothing/shoes, toys and gift, bicycles, and stocking stuffers presented by Santa Claus.

-By Lieutenant Michael Harris
+By Lt.
+Michael Harris

 NKSP holds three toy drives and no-contact stop at a senior center